dotnet/linker/docs/error-codes.md

 #### `IL2028`: Attribute 'attribute' on 'method' doesn't have a required constructor argument.

 - The linker found an instance of attribute 'attribute' on 'method' but it lacks a required constructor argument.
 Linker will ignore this attribute.

+#### `IL2029`: There is no xml attribute 'fullname' in xml element '{attributeFullName}'

+- The linker found an instance of attribute 'attribute' on 'method' but it lacks a required constructor argument.
+Linker will ignore this attribute.

+#### `IL2030`: There is no xml attribute 'assembly' in xml element 'attribute element'

+- The linker found an 'attribute element' on the xml file but it didnt contain an 'assembly' attribute

+#### `IL2031`: Could not resolve assembly 'assembly' in attribute 'attribute' specified in the 'XML document location'

+- The assembly 'assembly' described as a attribute property of 'attribute' could not be resolved in 'XML document location'

+#### `IL2032`: Attribute type 'attribute type' could not be found

+- The described 'attribute type' could not be found in the assemblies